PanosChatzi/panos-chatz/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: PhD researcher in Exercise Physiology
+  - course: PhD Candidate in Exercise Physiology
     institution: Aristotle University of Thessaloniki
     year: 2020
   - course: MSc in Human Performance and Health